chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 |                        | Are you **really** impressed with the execution and presentation of results?
 If yes, comment.  | | | |
 |                        | Is the code easy to read and follow? | | | |
 |                        | Are there any concerns you have with this file/code? | | | Explain if yes |

+Additional remarks:

+- Some specific praise?
+- Something I learned?
+- Specific constructive criticism?
+- Something I know and that you, my peer, might like to know because it is relevant to something you struggled with.